ttitto/nottittoces/README.md

 nottittoces
 ===========

-Single page application for adding and managing public notices.powered by Angular JS and Bootstrap
+Single page application for adding and managing notices for objects and services in all possible categories.
+Powered by Angular JS and Bootstrap